dustinpfister/blog_posts/_posts/electronjs-app.md

 ## The app module in electron and what to know first

 This is a post on just one of many modules that are used in electronjs called the app module.
-This is not any kinf of getting started post with electronjs, nodejs, or javaScript in general.
+This is not any kind of getting started post with electronjs, nodejs, or javaScript in general.
 Although I will be keeping this example fairly basic, I hope that you have at least some experience with what is required before hand.
+### This source code example is on Github

+I also have the source code for this example, as well as the source code examples for [all my other posts on electronjs](/categories/electronjs/) thus far on Github in my [examples-electronjs repository](https://github.com/dustinpfister/examples-electronjs/tree/master/for_post/electronjs-app)

 ## 1 - The main javaScript file and the app module